Sick man of Asia: Contemporary usage

 One of the most prominent 20th-century uses of the phrase was in the 1972 Hong Kong film Fist of Fury starring Bruce Lee, which was released across Asia.
 According to Chinese writer Chang Ping, that film, and others, combined with Chinese education about its "century of humiliation", have linked the term "sick man" with Chinese colonial history, making it a symbol of foreign bullying.

 Recently, the term has been applied to countries other than China.
 For example, an April 2009 article entitled "The Sick Man of Asia" refers to Japan, not China.

 The Philippines has also been referred to as the sick man of Asia during the time of Ferdinand Marcos as president in the 1970s until his ouster in 1986.
 The country managed to rise economically afterwards, where in 2013, under the presidency of Benigno Aquino III, the country was dubbed by the World Bank as Asia's Rising Tiger.
 In 2014, the Japan External Trade Organization survey showed "the Philippines as the second most profitable among ASEAN-5 countries, next to Thailand," formally abolishing the "sick man" status of the Philippines.
 However, during the presidency of Rodrigo Duterte, several commentators have argued that due to the slow growth of the economy and the administration's handling of the COVID-19 pandemic, the Philippines has restored its "sick man" status.

 During the COVID-19 pandemic, India began to be referred to as the "sick man of Asia" as a double entendre after its government's poor management of the pandemic, with significant loss of life, wide disease expression, the eruption of the delta variant, and substantial economic difficulties.

+Due to its continued political and economic instability, countries like Myanmar and Pakistan has been often described as the "sick man of Asia".
+For decades, Myanmar has experiencing various military dictatorships, prolonged civil wars, and international isolation which makes Myanmar gained such moniker.
+In 2022, Pakistan experienced the economic and constitutional crises after the ousting of then Prime Minister Imran Khan, since then, Pakistan has dubbed as the "sick man of Asia" due to such factors.